Cholesterol – what does the blood cholesterol test actually measure?

 We need to start by saying that the blood cholesterol level is about as reliable as the England football team in penalty shootouts.
 The time of day, the time of year, whether or not you fasted beforehand, how much sun you’ve had recently, current stress levels, even running late for the blood test appointment – all can impact blood cholesterol levels.
 When people talk about their test results as if they are accurate they should be made aware of all of this.

-The formula for blood cholesterol levels is: Total cholesterol = LDL + HDL + VLDL/5
+The formula for blood cholesterol levels is: Total cholesterol = LDL + HDL + triglycerides/5

 Few people know that we can only measure total cholesterol and HDL with the standard blood test.
 Yes – 1 equation, 4 unknowns, 2 measurable = not very scientific.

-After measuring (albeit inaccurately and inconsistently) total cholesterol and HDL, VLDL and LDL together are assumed to account for the difference.
-The estimation is refined with the Friedewald equation, using the estimate that VLDL is 22% cholesterol to establish the final equation:
+After measuring (albeit inaccurately and inconsistently) total cholesterol and HDL, triglycerides and LDL together are assumed to account for the difference.
+The estimation is refined with the Friedewald equation, using the two assumptions that i) virtually all triglyceride is carried by VLDL and ii) that the triglyceride: cholesterol ratio of VLDL is constant at approximately 5:1 (Friedewald et al 1972) (neither assumption being strictly true) to establish the final equation:

-Total cholesterol = LDL + HDL + VLDL/5
+Total cholesterol = LDL + HDL + Triglyceride/5

 There are five lipoproteins – in order of size (largest to smallest) they are chylomicrons, Very Low Density Lipoprotein (VLDL), Intermediate Density Lipoprotein (IDL), Low Density Lipoprotein (LDL) and High Density Lipoprotein (HDL).
 (Ideally chylomicrons would be called Exceptionally Low Density Lipoproteins (ELDL’s) and then the density concept would be more consistent.
 However…).
 Confusingly, VLDL is also referred to as triglyceride.
 People will tell you their triglyceride levels after their blood test and are pleased when these are low.
 They don’t know that VLDL isn’t even measured, let alone triglyceride.